CyanusCentaurea/BI_ML_2023/README.md

 # BI_ML_2023
-Public repo for machine learning course in BI
+Neural network for predicting dog breeds in pictures.